Lemonade has the best cheap renters insurance in Wisconsin, with an average rate of $8 per month, or $101 per year.

 - Not as many useful extra coverage options

-State Farm is our recommendation for most renters insurance shoppers in Wisconsin.
-It had the lowest prices of any company we looked at, plus solid customer service ratings and good coverage options.
+Lemonade is our recommendation for most renters insurance shoppers in Wisconsin.
+It had the lowest prices of any company we looked at, plus solid customer service ratings and a good online experience.

-The average price we found from State Farm was $11 per month.
-That's 30% lower than average among all the insurers we considered and 44% lower than the most expensive rate we found.
+The average price from Lemonade is $8 per month.
+That's 34% lower than average among all the insurers we considered and 46% lower than the most expensive rate.

-The only relative downside to State Farm is that its coverage options are good, but not great.
-It has some useful optional coverages, like valuable items coverage and extended liability; however, it's lacking in others we think may be beneficial to some renters, such as replacement cost coverage and equipment breakdown.
+The only relative downside to Lemonade is that its coverage options are good but not great.
+It has some useful optional coverages, like valuable items coverage and replacement cost coverage, but no extended liability or identity theft coverage.

 - Lots of useful optional coverages